sonofhypnos/fatebook.el/README.md

 # fatebook.el

-fatebook.el is an Emacs plugin to create predictions from Emacs and saves them in [Fatebook](https://fatebook.io/).
+fatebook.el is an Emacs plugin to create and upload predictions to [Fatebook](https://fatebook.io/).
 Usage:

 ![](assets/demo.gif)